 An existent possible essence.

-Of God; that which emerges into existence by the power and will of the creator that brought it into existence.
-For example: the earth, which is an act of God.
+Of God; the bringing of contingents into existence by the power and will of a creator.
+For example: the creation of earth, which is an act of God.

 Decisively Reliable (Qat’i Al-Thubut):